micklestick/poop-groop/project-design/system-architecture/README.md

 On start up the app performs a version check on the database, if it is behind it will asynconously pull the new version by using JSON and store into the persistant storage after parsing the JSON.

+### Augmented Reality and Core Location

+This app relies on the open-source, MIT-Licensed CocoaPod named ARCL.
+It handles fixing Augmented Reality tags to specific GPS locations in the real world.
+ARKit is the built-in iOS library that will be drawing objects to the screen while Core Location is the built-in iOS library that allows us to easily find and track the device.

+The GPS coordinates will be stored in a database that is linked in to the app, rather than storing all locations locally on the user's device.
+The database will hold the name of the location, the acronym for the location, the location's lattitude and longitude, and other information such as hours of operation and a small description.
+This information will be pulled by the app and used to populate the AR tags floating above each building.